Author, Architect, Artist

 He has 25 years experience starting, building, and growing an award-winning group of small creative businesses from zero to $5M in annual sales.

-During his extensive business career Richard has acted as CEO, Managing, Creative, Operations and Finance Director to his team of over 100 people working from studios in London, Manchester, Sofia, Dubai, Abu Dhabi and Bangkok.
+During his extensive business career Richard has acted as CEO, Managing, Creative, Marketing, Operations and Finance Director to his team of over 100 people working from studios in London, Manchester, Sofia, Dubai, Abu Dhabi and Bangkok.